A Complete Guide to Working Capital; Definition and Examples

 Working Capital Defined – During your business career, you have likely run into the term WC more than a few times.
 But do you know what it really is, and why it’s important to know?
-Working capital formula measures the difference between your current assets and current liabilities.
-It is an important indicator of a business’ success and projected long-term growth.
-As a manager, it’s essential to have comprehensive knowledge of WC.
+The working capital formula measures the difference between your current assets and current liabilities.
+It is an important indicator of a business’s success and projected long-term growth.
+As a manager or a coordinator, it’s essential to have comprehensive knowledge of WC.
 You need to know what it is, how to calculate it, and in what situations having negative working capital is acceptable.
 In this blog post, we will talk about this important financial term and provide you an infographic.
-Keep reading for a complete guide to working capital.
+Keep reading for a complete guide to working capital to understand the concept with examples.

 Working Capital Defined

-WC, sometimes called net working capital (NWC), measures the differences between what you own and what you owe.
+Working Capital Defined – WC, sometimes called Net WC (NWC), measures the differences between what you own and what you owe.
 It helps measure your short-term health and liquidity and is an indicator of whether you would be able to pay off debts within a fiscal year.

 Calculating WC has two major components: current assets and current liabilities.
 Current assets are owned by the company and can be liquidated for cash, and include accounts receivable, stocks & bonds, checking & savings accounts, and inventory.
 Current liabilities are the company’s expenses and include dividends payable, accounts payable, rent, salaries, and income tax.